canelkatmis/eks-gitops-demo/README.md

 Create your EKS environment and deploy apps to it while using only GitHub.

-GitOps as infra > create and update your whole EKS environment GitOps as app mgmt > build and deploy applications to EKS
+GitOps as infra > create and update your whole EKS environment

+GitOps as app mgmt > build and deploy applications to EKS

 GitHub SCM > GitHub Actions > Terraform Cloud > AWS EKS > Apply application

-Actions:

-When any PR that has changes **infra/** folder created, it will (terraform) plan changes and output it to PR comments.
-When a PR including **infra** change is merged, it will deploy latest changes to EKS infra.
-When a PR changes **app** folder, it will build the app, push to Docker HUB and deploy to EKS.

 |**Trigger**|**Path**|**Condition**|**Action**|
 |-|-|-|-|